sheyanlalmohammed1/STAT-4830-CPT-MARL-project/self_critique.md

 - We have proof of concept with Multi-Agent Reinforcement Learning optimization occuring within our code and we are able to effectively show that through the results in our code.

+- We now have a working idea of the experiments we need to run to show that CPT-optimized actions have occured and compare them to the results without the implementation of CPT.
+We have defined the cases we want to look at.

 - We have a really good understanding of the behavior that we hope to see in CPT-driven policy, especially when it comes to the final equilibrium point after training, so we can test effectively.